Gold nanocage

 Gold nanocages (AuNCs) are gold nanoparticles of size 20–500 nm with a hollow cubic structure and porous walls.
 They can be synthesized by reacting silver nanoparticles with chloroauric acid (HAuCl_{4}) in boiling water.
 Gold nanocages have been suggested for use in drug delivery, photothermal therapy, and as contrast agents.

 Origin and development

-Gold nanocages were first created in 2002 by a group at Washington University, Saint Louis, led by Younan Xia.
+Gold nanocages were first created in 2002 by a group at Washington University in St. Louis, led by Younan Xia.
 He developed the idea for the synthesis when he was teaching galvanic replacement in a general chemistry course at the same time as a method for silver nanocube creation via polyol reduction was being developed.

 Since the invention of AuNCs, research has focused on the development of alternative synthesis strategies for more precise tuning of nanocage structure and properties.
 Another significant area of nanocage development has been the investigation of their potential applications in photoacoustic tomography, photothermal cancer therapy, and controlled drug delivery.